Topics in Urban Studies: Infrastructure in Action-Exploring NYC's Libraries, Streets, & Parks

 Race, Identity, and Inclusion in Organizations

-This course brings together a wide range of thinking and scholarship about race and identity to encourage learning about what race is, why it matters, and racial dynamics in organizations and how best to address them.
+This course brings together a wide range of thinking and scholarship to encourage learning about what race is, why it matters, race and racism in organizations and how to build racial equity and justice at work.

 Immigration Politics and Policy -- Past and Present